ss0242/course-project-ITCS-6190/Read-me2.md

 In the end every row will be written in a separate file to get the documents containing the reviews.

+## Challenges

+methods such as Collect_set and pandas_UDF are very compute intensive even at cluster level

+## Interesting Stuff
+SBT is an excellent build tool, build on the top of maven to  resolve dependencies.

+It requires only a single line code change in order to compile your project with a new scala version

 ## Artifacts
 Artifact | Description
 --- | ---